-Formerly Jones Apparel Group.
-Acquired Nine West in 1999.
+Formerly The Jones Group and Jones Apparel Group.
+Acquired by Sycamore Partners in 2013.

 This company has signed the Cotton Pledge with the Responsible Sourcing Network, signifying a public commitment to not use Uzbekistani cotton.
 (Uzbekistan is the world's fifth largest exporter of cotton and has for decades been criticised for using the forced labour of its schoolchildren to harvest that cotton by hand under appalling conditions.
 This practice is organised and controlled by the central government).